PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Receive answer of prompt
 - [x] Integrate with firebase (using the actionWithDailyRateLimit)
 - [x] Receive answer of image
+- [x] IncrementUserCountUsage on firebase package should not be exported (after create some useful action to test remove it)
 - [ ] Receive answer as an Object (double check the response to check if has the props that I asked, if no automatically goes back to AI to get a response on the right format)

 #### MVP - Better Image Project